gregnuj/certcheck/README.md

 - (100-200) web servers with ip addresses ending in a number between 100 and 200 will be assigned 24 * 365 hours as the validity period simulating a certificate that has no issues.
 - (201-254) web servers with ip addresses ending in a number between 201 and 254 will be assigend 24 * 365 - (201-254) hours simulating a certificte that missed a weekly renewal.

-The bastion host is set up to run cron as PID 1 which executes the checkcerts.sh bash script found in the docker/bastion folder once per minute.
-The script will retrieve the ssl certificate from each of the aforementioned web servers and check its end date against these criteria:
+The bastion host is set up to run cron as PID 1 which alternates the execution of the checkcerts go binary (on even minutes) and the checkcerts.sh bash script (on odd minutes).
+The checkcerts.sh bash script can be found in the ./scripts the go code is in the ./checkcerts/ directory.
+Each script functions similarly and produces the same results.
+Each retrieves the ssl certificate from each of the aforementioned web servers and check the certtificates' end date against these criteria:

 1. Was the script able to retrieve the certificate successfully?
 2. Is the certificate expired?